Influence Maximization in Social Networks: A Survey of Behaviour-Aware Methods: Introduction

-The IM problem was firstly studied as an algorithmic problem by Domingos and Richardson~\cite{tarikh1,tarikh2} while Kempe, Kleiberg, and Tardos \cite{tarikh3} were the first to formulate the problem as a discrete optimization problem.
-The common model to solve the problem is to represent a social network as a graph, whose nodes represent users and edges the relationships between users.
+The most commonly used model to solve the problem is to represent a social network as a graph whose nodes represent users and edges indicate the relationships between users.
 Then, different criteria may be specified to measure the influence of users.
 In some research, user's influence is determined by the network structure, which means that influential users are identified on the basis of topological properties of the graph.
 In other research, apart from network structure, users' characteristics of behaviour, such as preferences or trustworthiness are taken into account.
 We term the former {\em behaviour-agnostic} as opposed to {\em behaviour-aware} for the latter.
 In behaviour-agnostic approaches, the problem is that there is essentially a structural graph-based approach to identify influential users; differences in their individual behaviour are disregarded.
-Taking users' behaviour into account can match better everyday realities; this is the strength (and the additional complexity) of behaviour-aware approaches.
+Taking users' behaviour into account can match everyday realities; this is the strength (and the additional complexity) of behaviour-aware approaches.

-Several surveys have reviewed various methods to address the IM problem and discussed different challenges in identifying a set of influential users (or nodes).
-Broadly speaking, we can distinguish between two main strategies to solve the problem.
-The first strategy is ranking-based.
-It makes use of some metric, often derived from the network's structure and known as a centrality measure, to rank each node in terms of its influence; this ranking can then inform the choice of most influential users.
-The second strategy aims to select a set of influential users considering the network as a whole; for example, influential nodes may be chosen so that all parts of a network are covered.